-With that said, I wanted to share how to romanticize your life in 44 ways and become the main character in your own movie.
+With that said, I wanted to share 44 ways to romanticize your life and become the main character in your own movie.

 1. Wake up on a morning and before you look at your phone, take a moment to listen to the birds outside

 2. Take time to drink your coffee on a morning instead of rushing it – taste it, smell it, savour it